-READ THE NOTE <- makes clicking here (you had to tell him??)
+READ THE NOTE <- makes clicking here (I had to tell you ???)

 From Buenos Aires, in Argentina find THE OCEAN.
-An indie band formed by 4 members Edward Capparelli (vocal), Javier Tainta (Bass), Castellot Leandro (Guitars) and Sebastian Quintanilla (Drums) came together in 2011 quienen.
+An indie band formed by 4 members Edward Capparelli (Voice), Javier Tainta (Bass), Castellot Leandro (Guitars) and Sebastian Quintanilla (drums) came together in 2011 quienen.

-Delivering a "mix" of rock from the '60s and '70s which became a "mellifluous" sound.
+Delivering a "mix" of rock from the 60's and 70's to which they became a "mellifluous" sound.
 There is a seductive soundscape that is dispersed as mist in the room, an intricate output with which the listener wants to be interlaced.
 Instrumental mergers have their space and time to develop as the songs take their course.

-The Ocean has creatively put together a range of influences and have been able to turn them into a structure having a warm ears begging for more, said their songs while not wander into the darkness.
+The Ocean creatively has put together a range of influences and have been able to turn them into a structure that has warm ears begging for more, while they said their songs do not wander into the darkness.

-I fear them remain forever as a band without representation as so many are in South America desmerecidamente.
-The South American indie scene, particularly in Argentina is thriving.
-It is very difficult to win these bands local public due to the large amount of "State regimentation" (I assume everyone what you think, do not do politics here).
+I'm afraid that they remain forever as a band without representation in South America as so many are desmerecidamente.
+The American indie scene, particularly in Argentina is thriving.
+It is very difficult to win these bands local public due to the large amount of "State regimentation" (each assume what you think, do not do politics here).

 Unfortunately, deaf ears, much of the world to some of the most creative and capable musicians playing today.

-The Ocean has every ingredient to make a mark in the world of music and hope are not just readers of the Indie Bands Blog recognize the magnificent craftsmanship when "blow" the speakers in question.
+The Ocean has every ingredient to make a mark in the world of music and hope are not only readers of the Indie Bands Blog recognize the magnificent craftsmanship when "blow" the speaker is.